 Article Contents

-- What is Blood and Plunder?
+- What is Blood & Plunder?

-- How Much Does it Cost to Get Into Blood & Plunder?
+- How Much Does It Cost Play?

-- What Nation Should You Start With?
+- What Nation or Force Should You Play?

-- Blood & Plunder Community Resources
+- Buying-In To Blood & Plunder

 What is Blood & Plunder?